chromestone/DogRunner/ReadME.md

 # Dog Runner

-Developed by the QOHS Game Development Club. (_Actually mostly me, though almost everyone contributed in some way that is not code._)
+Developed by the QOHS Game Development Club (2016-2017). (_Actually mostly me, though almost everyone contributed in some way apart from code._)

+Note that this game has almost nothing to do with dogs apart from the storyline and a few images.

 **OUR APP IS OUT:**